 Outputs circular sectors of influence for point features that have directions defined by azimuths (degrees clockwise from North).

 This transformer creates a number of sectors for each set of point features (collectively called a site), depending on each point’s direction of influence.
-Each sector fans out from the center point (site point) of the site it belongs to, and has a user-defined radius.
+Each sector fans out from the center point (called site point) of the site it belongs to, and has a user-defined radius.
+Sectors generated for a site will not overlap each other, but they may overlap with sectors of other sites.
+If you want to avoid overlaps between different sites, use the VoronoiCellGenerator transformer instead.

-This transformer accepts only points.
+This transformer only accepts points as input.
 All other geometries are rejected.

 For each site, a point is created with coordinates that are the average of the coordinates of all points accepted for that sector.
 This point is the center of all sectors generated for a site.